buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcProductDefinitionShape.md

 ## Attributes

 ### ShapeOfProduct
-The _IfcProductDefinitionShape_ shall be used to provide a representation for a single instance of _IfcProduct_.
+The _IfcProductDefinitionShape_ shall be used to provide a representation for a one or more instances of _IfcProduct_.
 { .change-ifc2x3}
 > IFC2x3 CHANGE New inverse attribute.